j3soon/arxiv-utils/README.md

 - Firefox: [Test and debug](https://extensionworkshop.com/documentation/develop/#test-and-debug)
 - Edge: [Sideload an extension](https://learn.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/extension-sideloading)

-For Chrome, the Inspector can be opened to see the logs.
-Make sure there are no errors when testing.

-For Firefox, the Inspector and Add-on Debugger can be opened to see the logs.
-Other installed add-ons may pollute the logs.
+For viewing the content script logs, open the Inspector of the arXiv webpage (as in normal web development).

+For viewing background script logs, open the Inspector of the plugin in the `Extensions` page.
+- Firefox: Go to `about:debugging#/runtime/this-firefox` and click `Inspect` on the temporarily loaded extension.
+- Chrome: Go to `chrome://extensions/` and click `Inspect views: background page` on the loaded (unpacked) extension.
+- Edge: Go to `edge://extensions/` and click `Inspect views: service workder` on the loaded (unpacked) extension.

 ## Tests